Generative Refocusing: Flexible Defocus Control from a Single Image: Introduction

 \section{Introduction}

 Controlling depth of field and focus is essential for artistic photography.
 It helps guide the viewer’s eye through selective focus and bokeh effects.
-Getting perfect focus often requires multiple shots or special equipment, which can be tough for everyday photographers.
+Achieving perfect focus often requires multiple shots or specialized equipment, which can be challenging for everyday photographers.
 Single-image refocusing removes these obstacles.
 It allows for focus and bokeh adjustments \emph{after} the photo is taken.
 The main challenge is recovering sharp details from blurred areas while creating natural-looking bokeh, while still giving users fine control.